dirkschumacher/armacmp/README.md

 The goal of `armacmp` is to create a DSL to formulate linear algebra code in R that is compiled to C++ using the Armadillo Template Library.
+It also offers an mathematical optimization that uses `RcppEnsmallen` to optimize functions in C++.

 The scope of the package is linear algebra and Armadillo.
 It is not meant to evolve into a general purpose R to C++ transpiler.